qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

    ```
 1. Share the changes by opening a pull-request, allowing us to integrate
    the new strings for the pulled language(s)
-This will pull all german po files from transifex (based on the .tx/config file in the root of this project)

 ## Styling the website